farishaddad/Knowledge-Mining-using-Cognitive-Search/07-Lab-3-Custom-Skills.md

 2. [Deleting the index](https://docs.microsoft.com/en-us/rest/api/searchservice/delete-index) - Just use your service, key and indexer name

 #### Step 6.2
 Skillsets can only be deleted through an HTTP command, let's use another API call request to delete it.
-If you used another skillset name, just change it in the URL.
+Don't forget to add your skillset name in the URL.

 ```http
 DELETE https://[servicename].search.windows.net/skillsets/demoskillset?api-version=2017-11-11-Preview